Mazlumsert1/Gutenberg/README.md

 ____________________________________________________________

-The Project consists of a server at digital ocean with a SQL and MongoDB, the back end code have been made in Java, frontend in Angular 4.
+The Project consists of a server at digital ocean with a SQL and MongoDB, the backend code have been made in Java, frontend in Angular 4.